spoorn/poeblix/README.md

 ## Usage

-1. To build a wheel from your package:
+1. To build a wheel from your package (default uses poetry.lock to pin dependencies in the wheel):

 ```commandline
 poetry blixbuild